systemd/mkosi/mkosi.md

   the full OS image, though in most modes the actually used disk space is smaller.
 If not specified, and `mkosi.workspace/` exists in the local directory, it is used for this purpose.
-Otherwise, a subdirectory in the temporary storage area is used (`$TMPDIR` if set, `/var/tmp/` otherwise).
+Otherwise, a subdirectory in the output directory is used.

 : The data in this directory is removed automatically after each build.
 It's safe to manually remove the contents of this directory should an `mkosi` invocation be aborted abnormally (for example, due to reboot/power failure).
-If the `btrfs` output modes are selected this directory must be backed by `btrfs` too.

 `Force=`, `--force`, `-f`